Social Media Guidance

 Provide Alternative (Alt) Text

-Provide a link back to the organisation's webpage that hosts a copy of the image/video/audio with a full caption or transcript.
+Provide Alternative (Alt) Text for an image if needed.
+Otherwise mark it as decorative.
+Provide a link back to the organisation’s webpage that hosts a copy of the image, video or audio where it provides a full caption or transcript.

 Provide closed captioning (subtitles) for videos

 All videos should have closed captioning.
 Closed captioning means that the captions are not visible until activated by the viewer.

 YouTube has a feature that automatically captions videos in less than 10 minutes.
 Though YouTube has the ability to create captions based on an audio file, a written transcript should be used for better accuracy.
 After uploading a text transcript, set YouTube to sync it up.
 The transcript should then be reviewed and edited to ensure the caption timing matches the video.
 Once the YouTube video has captions, it is advisable to download the captions and use an editor to tidy them up.

 If creating captions for a video, or editing the existing YouTube captions, there are a number of free tools that can help: